Intended to provide privacy, curtains between beds in hospitals may be providing a vector for infection as well.

 Medical Malpractice Lawyers Serving Maryland and Washington, DC

-With more than three decades of successful experience recovering compensation for those injured through medical negligence, Schochor and Staton, P.A. protects your rights and pursues compensation on your behalf.
+With more than three decades of successful experience recovering compensation for those injured through medical negligence, Schochor, Staton, Goldberg, and Cardea, P.A. protects your rights and pursues compensation on your behalf.
 Call 410-234-1000 or contact us to set up a free appointment to discuss your case.